huggingface/blog/fine-tune-segformer.md

 If we inspect the features of the new dataset, we can see the image column and the corresponding label.
 The label consists of two parts: a list of annotations and a segmentation bitmap.
 The annotation corresponds to the different objects in the image.
 For each object, the annotation contains an `id` and a `category_id`.
 The segmentation bitmap is an image where each pixel contains the `id` of the object at that pixel.
 More information can be found in the [relevant docs](https://docs.segments.ai/reference/sample-and-label-types/label-types#segmentation-labels).

-For semantic segmentation, we need a semantic bitmap with a `category_id` for each pixel.
+For semantic segmentation, we need a semantic bitmap that contains a `category_id` for each pixel.
 We'll use the `get_semantic_bitmap` function from the Segments.ai SDK to convert the bitmaps to semantic bitmaps.
-In order to apply this function to all the rows in our dataset, we'll use [`dataset.map`](https://huggingface.co/docs/datasets/package_reference/main_classes#datasets.Dataset.map).
+To apply this function to all the rows in our dataset, we'll use [`dataset.map`](https://huggingface.co/docs/datasets/package_reference/main_classes#datasets.Dataset.map).

 ```python